 My client's credit card declined!

 If you have customers with credit issues you're going to get some declines.
-Just remember that the software makes it very easy and fast, so you're really only spending a few minutes a month on each client, so don't sweat the small stuff.
 In this article, we’ll share valuable tips on how to handle declined credit cards.

 Table of contents: